lucky-wolf/DW2-XL/README.md

 - Specialized tech is viable throughout the game
   - This mod makes sure that you don't have to also research the common techs in order to access some of the later features or facilities, rather they're available to everyone
 - More specializations to choose from
-  - Engine technology lines are more heavily specialized - e.g. Acceleros have poor maneuverability, but best-in-class acceleration; whereas Proton engines are all about maneuverability
+  - Engine technology lines are more heavily specialized - e.g. Acceleros have poor maneuverability, but best-in-class acceleration; whereas Pulsed Ion engines are all about maneuverability
   - Warp technology is now more strongly differentiated
     - Snap are super quick to initiate and fast point-to-point, but have very limited range, requiring multiple zig-zagging hops to get anywhere distant.
     - Sojourn are a steady climber in all categories - gaining speed, range, fuel efficiency, and quickness steadily throughout their entire lineage.